delusionary/histoptimizer/README.md

 ## Overview

 Histoptimizer is a Python library and CLI that accepts a DataFrame or ordered list of item sizes, and produces a list of "divider locations" that partition the items as evenly as possible into a given number of buckets, minimizing the variance and standard deviation between the bucket sizes.

-This can be useful when dividing an ordered set of ordered measurements into equal groups for analysis or visualization.

 JIT compilation and GPU support through Numba provide great speed improvements on supported hardware.

-The use case that motivated its creation was: Taking a list of the ~3117 counties in the U.S., ordering them by some attribute (voting averages, population density, median age, etc.), and then distributing them into a number of buckets of approximately equal population.
+The use case that motivated its creation was: given a list of the ~3117 counties in the U.S., ordered  by some attribute (voting averages, population density, median age, etc.), distribute them into a number of buckets of approximately equal population, as evenly as possible.

 ## Usage